avkhimen/bess_degradation_from_moving/README.md

 # BESS Degradation from Moving BESS Between Substations

-File containing code to make a graph detailing the final state of health [-], and BESS capacity [GWmin].
+File containing code to make a graph detailing the final state of health [-], and BESS capacity [GWmin] when moving the BESS between substations.

 # License